Const!

 If we check out the documentation for std::array::operator[]

-on cppreference then we’ll see that for const std::array
+on cppreference then we’ll see that for const std::arrays we’ll access

 a single const is enough to specify all levels are constant.